 2.1.
 Background checks for Compact Physician Licenses

-But in order to get a “compact license” in Colorado as opposed to a “single-state license,” the doctor will need to submit to a background check and provide fingerprints.4 Learn more about Colorado’s fingerprinting and background check guidelines.
+In order to get a “compact license” in Colorado as opposed to a “single-state license,” you will need to:

 3. Discipline for doctors following a criminal conviction in Colorado

 Once the CMB learns of the conviction, they would then investigate the case and determine whether to impose any disciplinary actions.
-If the CMB votes to suspend or revoke the person’s license, he/she can request a hearing to contest the suspension.
-Depending on the gravity of the situation, the CMB could suspend the person’s license right away or pending the results of the hearing.
+If the CMB votes to suspend or revoke your license, you can request a hearing to contest the suspension.

 4. Fighting discipline by the Colorado Medical Board